 E.1 Introduction

-This clause describes the security functions necessary to support a UE that is simultaneously connected to more than one eNB for the architectures for dual connectivity as described in TS 36.300 [30].
+This clause describes the security functions necessary to support a UE that is simultaneously connected to more than one eNB for the architectures for dual connectivity as described in MFA TS 36.300 [30].
 The security functions are described in the context of the functions controlling the dual connectivity.

 For dual connectivity architecture which hosts PDCP in MeNB the security functions described for the single connectivity mode in this specification are sufficient.
 The reason for that they are sufficient, is that the end-point for the encryption remains in the MeNB.
 That is, from a security point of view, the PDCP packets are still processed in the same locations in the architecture; they have only travelled a different path via the SeNB.